-- 2.3.1 Our assessment is based on the proposed development drawings by GA&A Design. - 2.3.2 Topographical survey information was provided by GA&A Design in relation to the existing buildings on site and ground heights.
+- 2.3.1 Our assessment is based on the proposed development drawings by GA & A Design. - 2.3.2 Topographical survey information was provided for the site and adjacent buildings.
 Where buildings were not surveyed, the locations and heights were derived from site photographs and oblique aerial photography. - 2.3.3 We refer you to the drawings which accompany this report for a list of the third party information relied upon which our 3D computer model and resultant analyses are based.